nathanmarz/specter-wiki/List-of-Macros.md

 non-`terminal` navigator. `terminal-val` is a wrapper around `terminal` and is the `multi-transform` equivalent of `setval`.
 Much more efficient than doing the transformations with `transform` one after another when the transformations share a lot of navigation.
-This macro will do inline factoring and caching of the path.
+This macro will do inline compilation and caching of the path.

 ```clojure
 (multi-transform [:a :b (multi-path [:c (terminal-val :done)]